Special feature: Easily understand air pollution

 4. The ATMO index

-5. The causes of air pollution
+5. Causes of air pollution

 6. Natural causes of air pollution